 A relaxing bath

-Sit in a relaxing bath and pop in one of my organic lavender bath bombs with Epsom salt.
+Sit in a relaxing bath and pop in one of my restful bath bombs with Epsom salt.
 Epsom Salt, which is high in magnesium, or even pure magnesium flakes is great at relaxing tense muscles and helps you unwind after a long day at the office.

 Have a calming drink